Almost all cases of cervical cancer are caused by the human papillomavirus (HPV).

 Other types of HPV can cause genital warts.
 These are called 'low-risk' types.
 Low-risk types do not cause cancer.

-Most people who have HPV do not develop cervical cancer.
+Most women and people with a cervix who have HPV do not develop cervical cancer.

 Abnormal cervical cells

 HPV can cause cells in the cervix to change.

 These abnormal cell changes can develop into cervical cancer over time.
 Abnormal cells are often called pre-cancerous cells.

 It usually takes 10 to 15 years for abnormal cells to become cancer.
 But in rare cases it can develop quicker.
 Never ignore symptoms.
 Always attend cervical screening when it’s due.
 Regular screening can help prevent cancer from developing.

 Abnormal cells are not cancer.
 But if they are not checked and treated, they can develop into cancer.